Nb1X/10SecondsRobloxBooster/README.md

 - Launches Roblox in fullscreen

 ## Usage
-1. Run the script with Python 3.
-2. Follow on-screen instructions.
+1. Follow on-screen instructions.
-3. Enjoy a cleaner, faster system!
+2. Enjoy a cleaner, faster system!

 ## Download EXE
-➡️ Coming soon...
+➡️ Go into the realease and download the project.exe

 ## License
 MIT License